VASP Flight 210

-VASP Flight 210 was a domestic flight from Guarulhos to Belo Horizonte, Brazil operated by São Paulo-based Viação Aérea São Paulo (VASP).
+VASP Flight 210 was a domestic flight from Guarulhos to Belo Horizonte, Brazil operated by a Boeing 737-200 owned by São Paulo-based Viação Aérea São Paulo (VASP).
 On 28 January 1986 it ran off the end of the taxiway from which it mistakenly tried to take off, and collided with an embankment, killing one passenger and injuring nine others.

 Aircraft

 The aircraft involved was a Boeing 737-2A1, tail number PP-SME, that was 16 years and 7 months old.
 It had its first flight on July 16, 1969.
 The aircraft was powered by two Pratt & Whitney JT8D-7 turbofan engines.

 Accident

 On 28 January 1986, dense fog covered the São Paulo/Guarulhos International Airport.
 The pilots inadvertently lined up with the taxiway instead of runway 09L.
 At a speed of around 135 kn, take-off was aborted and braking was applied.
 At 07:32 the aircraft ran off the end of the taxiway and hit a dyke, breaking the front end of the fuselage off, and crumpling the cockpit.
 One passenger was killed, and the aircraft was written off.